 - 1. We are dependent on a third party i.e. Chinmay Chemicals Private Limited (Chinmay), our group company for supplying our products.
 Any disruptions at such production or manufacturing facility and their supply chains arrangements, or failure of to adhere to the relevant quality standards may have a negative effect on our reputation, business, and financial condition. - 2.
 We are dependent on a few customers for a major part of our revenues.
 Further we do not enter long-term arrangements with our customers and any failure to continue our existing arrangements could adversely affect our business and results of operations. - 3.
 We do not have any long-term agreements with our raw material suppliers.
 If we face difficulties in obtaining the necessary quality and quantity of raw materials in timely manner and at fair prices, or if we fail to secure them altogether, it could detrimentally affect our business, financial performance, and cash flow. - 4.
 Our existing and proposed manufacturing units are located in Gujarat.
 Any localized social unrest, natural disaster, service disruption, or other unforeseen events in or around Gujarat could lead to production interruptions or shutdowns at our facilities.
 Such disruptions could have a material adverse effect on our business and financial condition. - 5.
 Our primary source of revenue largely depends on a sale of Direct Dyes and Intermediaries.
 Consequently, any downturn in sales within these segments would significantly hamper our operations and profitability. - 6.
 Our business is dependent on the performance of certain industries.
 Economic cyclicality coupled with reduced demand in these other industries, in India or globally, could adversely affect our business, results of operations and financial condition. - 7.
-A significant portion of our domestic revenues are derived from the West Zone and any adverse developments in this market could adversely affect our business.
+We have significant working capital requirements for our smooth day to day operations of business and discontinuance or our inability to acquire adequate working capital timely and on favorable terms may have an adverse effect on our operations, profitability and growth prospects.

-Forward-looking statements reflect the current views of our Company as of the date of this Draft Red Herring Prospectus and are not a guarantee of future performance.
+Forward-looking statements reflect the current views of our Company as of the date of this Red Herring Prospectus and are not a guarantee of future performance.
 These statements are based on our management's beliefs, assumptions, current plans, estimates and expectations, which in turn are based on currently available information.
 Although we believe the assumptions upon which these forward-looking statements are based are reasonable, any of these assumptions could prove to be inaccurate, and the forward-looking statements based on these assumptions could be incorrect.

 Neither our Company, our Directors, our Promoters, the Book Running Lead Manager, the Syndicate Members nor any of their respective affiliates or advisors have any obligation to update or otherwise revise any statements reflecting circumstances arising after the date hereof or to reflect the occurrence of underlying events, even if the underlying assumptions do not come to fruition.
-In accordance with the SEBI ICDR Regulations, our Company will ensure that investors in India are informed of material developments pertaining to our Company and the Equity Share forming part of the Offer from the date of this Draft Red Herring Prospectus until the time of the grant of listing and trading permission by the Stock Exchange.
+In accordance with the SEBI ICDR Regulations, our Company will ensure that investors in India are informed of material developments pertaining to our Company and the Equity Share forming part of the Offer from the date of this Red Herring Prospectus until the time of the grant of listing and trading permission by the Stock Exchange.